PoisotLab/PLMT/manuscript.md

 Table: This is a table, and its identifier is `knit` -- we can refer to it using `{@tbl:knit}`.
 Note that even if the table legend is written below the table itself, it will appear on top in the compiled document. {#tbl:knit}

+# Text example

+We posit that four simple rules govern the evolution of networks.
+First, every network originally consists of just two species sharing a single interaction;
+for example, a plant and its herbivore.
+Second, a speciation event happens at the top level (*e.g.* the herbivore) with probability $p$, or at the bottom level with probability $1-p$.
+Third, the incipient species starts with all interactions of its ancestor.
+Fourth, some of these interactions are lost with probability $\varepsilon(\lambda, k, c)$, which allows interactions---that are gained through speciation---to be lost either at a fixed rate $\lambda$ or as a function of the incipient species' degree $k$.
+The $c$ parameter modulates this relationship further by influencing whether high degree of an ancestor increases, or decreases, the probability of the incipient species losing interactions.
+We have used the following formulation for $\varepsilon$:

+$$\varepsilon(\lambda, k, c) = \left(1+\left(\frac{1}{\lambda}-1\right)\times c^{k-1}\right)^{-1} \,.  $${#eq:epsilon}

+In this formulation, $k$ is the number of interactions of the incipient species,
+$\lambda$ is the *basal* rate of interaction loss, and $c$ is a parameter regulating whether species with more interactions tend to gain or lose interactions over time.
+Negative values of $c$ imply that *rich get richer*, *i.e.* species with more interactions tend to conserve them more over speciation.
+The special case of $c = 0$ corresponds to no relationship between the degree of a species and its probability of losing or retaining an interaction over speciation.
+The resulting probability of interaction loss, and its consequences on degree, is shown in figure.
+The values of $\varepsilon$ belong to $]0;1[$.
+Note that, because species are duplicated upon a speciation event, the network still grows over time.
+If an incipient species should lose all of its interactions, then it fails to establish.

+These four rules translate directly into steps for the model: pick a level at random, select a species to duplicate, assess the survival of interactions of the incipient, and add the incipient to the network.
+These are performed a fixed number of time -- we impose an upper limit to the richness at each level, and when this limit is reached, the incipient species replaces one of the resident species at random.
+An equilibrium for the measures of network structure (see next section) is reached within 1000 timesteps.
+For all situations, we recorded the network after 5000 iterations.

+## Network measures

+### Connectance

+Connectance, defined as the ratio of realized interactions on the total number of potential interactions, is one of the most common descriptor of network structure.
+In a bipartite network with $T$ species at the top, and $B$ at the bottom, having a total of $L$ interactions, it is defined as $Co = L/(T\times B)$.
+Connectance has a lower bound, as the network cannot have fewer interactions that the number of species in its more speciose level -- the minimal connectance is therefore $c_m = \text{max}(T,B)$.
+This makes the connectance of networks of different sizes difficult to compare, especially since bipartite networks tends to have a low connectance.
+For this reason, we used a corrected version of connectance, defined as

+$$Co^\star=\frac{L-c_m}{T\times B-c_m} \,.$${#eq:cstar}

+This takes values between 0 (the network has the minimal number of interactions) and 1 (all species are connected), but is robust to variations in species richness.

 # References